opsani/servo-vegeta/README.md

 * [`keepalive`](https://github.com/tsenart/vegeta#-keepalive) - Specifies whether to reuse TCP connections between HTTP requests.
 Default: `true`.
 * [`insecure`](https://github.com/tsenart/vegeta#-insecure) - Specifies whether to ignore invalid server TLS certificates.
 Default: `false`.

-### Interactive Reporting

-The `servo-vegeta` driver can provide interactive reporting while the attack is underway.
-This provides real-time visibility into effective rates, attack duration, status code blend, and latencies which can be informative for monitoring a calibration or optimization underway.

-TBD: Does it make more sense to utilize the JSON reporting and send it back to Optune for logging on the OCO side, pumping it out into Servo logs, or both?
-There's also a trade-off here where redirecting the captured content for reporting at the end of a cycle can fill up the container with accumulated data.
-This can be mitigated using the Vegeta `max-body` configuration but impacts how latencies are calculated.

 ### Example Configuration

 ```yaml